 This can all be done while you're still holding your parakeet.
 I strongly advise you not to let him go, at least not until the bleeding has stopped.
 He's stressed, and if you let him go, he probably won't let you catch him again anytime soon.

-Don't bother trying to put pressure on the area like I did.
+Don't bother trying to put pressure on the area.
 It won't work.
-The vein is inside of a solid nail and any pressure put on the area won't even affect the vein that's bleeding.
+The vein is inside of a solid nail, and any pressure put on the area won't even affect the vein that's bleeding.

 Instead, use a little bit of cornstarch, which is essentially what baby powder is.
 Just make sure it's not scented or medicated.
 You can also use flour, but it may not work as well as cornstarch will.